elliotwutingfeng/rstthreatsall/README.md

 Aggregated Indicators of Compromise collected and cross-verified from multiple open and community-supported sources by [RST Cloud](https://rstcloud.com).

-This repository consolidates all unique IOCs ever released at [rstthreats](https://github.com/rstcloud/rstthreats) and their "last seen" timestamps into **.txt** files.
+This repository consolidates all unique IOCs ever released at [rstthreats](https://github.com/rstcloud/rstthreats) and their "last seen" timestamps (in UNIX seconds) into **.txt** files.
 Updated at least once a day.

 ## Testing

 ```bash
 make test
 ```

+## Usage

+This repository will not be monitored for false-positives.
+Some of the listed IOCs have last seen timestamps dating back to 2022.
+If you intend to use this as a firewall blocklist, you are encouraged to filter out older entries beforehand.